avolu/tCCA-GLM/README.md

 ## Directory Structure
 **.../block design**
-- scripts to estimate hrf for the visual stimulation data using tCCA
+- scripts to estimate hrf for the visual stimulation data using tCCA GLM

 **.../data**